andy0128lu/website/README.md

 # website

-The file only includes plain text without pictures
+The file only includes plain text without pictures.<br>
 The original file should refer to: README.pdf
 ---------------------------------------------------------------------------------------------------------------------------------------
 Based on the description of the Code Test, I needed to build a website for a fictitious government and chose promoting traveling in Melbourne as the topic of the government website.
 As a result of that it is my first year in Melbourne, I think that there are a lot of things to explore in the city.